LLNL/PnMPI/README.md

 threading, it may provide an integer named `PnMPI_threading_level` to define the maximum provided threading level of this module.

+### C3) Module hooks

+At different points hooks will be called in all loaded modules.
+These can be used to trigger some functionality at a given time.
+All hooks have the return type `int` and should return `PNMPI_SUCCESS` on success.

+* `PNMPI_RegistrationPoint`: This hook will be called just after the module has been loaded.
+It may be used to register the name of the module, services provided by the module, etc.
+* `PNMPI_RegistrationComplete`: This hook will be called after PnMPI is initialized and all modules have been registered.
+* `app_startup`: If a module provides an `app_startup` hook, PnMPI will initialize MPI in the applications constructor *before* `main` is started and call the hook.
+* `app_shutdown`: If a module provides an `app_shutdown` hook, PnMPI will not call `PMPI_Finalize` in the `MPI_Finalize` wrapper, but keeps MPI open until `main` has finished and calls the hook in the applications destructor.
+After the hooks of all modules have been called, MPI will be shut down.

 D) Debug Options
 ================